 Yes, these little domed confections are similar to entremets, but without the mousse (though, you can add it, if you prefer.)
 Inside the smooth outer shell of chocolate is a decadent cake/buttercream mixture and a gooey ganache or jam center, all sitting atop a crunchy cookie base.

 This method is a super fun way to utilize all of your ingredients and cut down on food waste.
 Plus, they’re pretty stinking cute, if you ask me.
 They make great gifts, especially for those who have a sweet-tooth, but not a need for an entire cake to themselves.
 Or, you can freeze them and just thaw one when you get a craving for cake that you just can’t beat!

 Today I’ll share the easy method so you can make your own mini-dome cakes.
+You can also use this same method to create cake pops or cakesickles.
 Whether you have cake scraps begging for a purpose, or you create the components specifically to create these treats, the outcome will be the same: delicious!
 So, gather your baking materials, and let’s get started!

 What You’ll Need To Create Mini Dome Cakes

 The recipe measurements to create these cute cake domes are very flexible.
 You can create an entire sheet cake to make a lot of domes, or you can use cake scraps to just make a few!
 You may also choose to purchase a pre-frosted grocery store cake to use as well!